DPhil Student, Medical Anthropology

 Thesis: The Embodiment of Social Inequality: Investigating the Intersection of Ethnography and Environmental Epigenetics

 My research focuses on understanding the embodiment of social inequality at both the phenomenological and molecular level among low-income and disadvantaged populations, and how this may then contribute to health inequality persistent throughout the United States.
 In particular, I am interested in the epigenetic mechanisms that mediate stress, adversity, poverty, trauma, and health.
 Through an interdisciplinary study design, my DPhil research aims to more substantively incorporate ethnographic and phenomenological methods into epigenetics research designs in order to more rigorously investigate co-productions of the social and the biological.
+During the 2018-19 academic year, I will conduct this DPhil research abroad as a Visiting Research Fellow in the Department of the History of Science at Harvard University.

 I am also a Research Associate at the Harvard/MGH Center on Genomics, Vulnerable Populations, and Health Disparities, located within Harvard University and Massachusetts General Hospital, where I have conducted research for several years on the epigenetics of psychosocial stress and social adversity.
 This research has also focused on identifying positive sources of resiliency, such as social support and spirituality, that function to improve human health in the face of adversity.